 ABSENTEEISM / LATENESS

 It is a requirement that all requests for leave o f absences are addressed in writing to the school, with as much notice as possible please.
 If a child is unable to attend through sickness, telephone as soon as possible and confirm it in writing on the child's return to school.
-If your child is likely to be late for school, please telephone the school secretary by 9.30am.
+If your child is likely to be late for school, please telephone the school administrator by 9.30am.
 Four 'late arrivals' will equal one unauthorised absence.

 There are three terms of school per year.
 Each term is between 10 and 12 weeks long.
 Half term is one week.
 Exact dates are displayed on the school notice board and on our website .